Perspective | When ‘back to school’ means a parking lot and the hunt for a WiFi signal

 In D.C., the divide is especially stark, with 20 percent of the city’s households lacking access to high-speed Internet.
 That translates to at least 20,000 children, according to a study by the Alliance for Excellent Education.

-The gap is particular to low-income students and student of color.
-The study said that nationally, 1 in 3 Black, Latino and Native American students — 4.7 million kids — don’t have high-speed Internet access and will essentially have the school doors shut on them this school year.
+The gap is particular to low-income students and students of color.
+The study said that nationally, 1 in 3 Black, Latino and Native American students — 4.7 million kids — don’t have high-speed Internet access and will essentially have the school doors shut on them this academic year.

 D.C. has acknowledged the issue, writing a report on it in 2015.
 According to the report, the challenges to universal broadband “were identified as broadband affordability, access to reliable broadband services, and perceived utility or relevance.”
 In other words, it’s about money and politics.